Fort Kent (fort)

-Fort Kent, located at the confluence of the Fish and Saint John rivers in the town of Fort Kent, Maine, is the only surviving American fortification built during the border tensions with neighboring New Brunswick known as the Aroostook War.
+Fort Kent, located at the confluence of the Fish and Saint John rivers in the town of Fort Kent, Maine, United States, is the only surviving American fortification built during the border tensions with neighboring New Brunswick known as the Aroostook War.
 It is preserved as the Fort Kent State Historic Site, which features an original log blockhouse that is open for visits in the summer.
 The fort was added to the National Register of Historic Places in 1969 and declared a National Historic Landmark in 1973.

 Description

 Fort Kent stands on a slight rise overlooking the Saint John River, just west of the mouth of the Fish River.
 The Saint John is in this area part of the Canada–United States border, and the region on both sides of the river was until the 1842 Webster-Ashburton Treaty territory disputed by both the United States and the United Kingdom, of which New Brunswick was then a colonial province.

 All that remains of Fort Kent is a blockhouse, two stories in height, measuring 23 ft 5 in square.
+This was, however, the extent of fortification at the site; there were no earthworks, or even a stockade around the fort’s cookhouse, stables, or other supporting buildings.
 It is built out of hand-hewn cedar timbers, and has an overhanging second story and a pyramidal roof.
 Each side of the roof is pierced by a gabled dormer.
 The main entrance faces west, and is flanked by four rifle ports on the first floor, and there are twelve rifle ports on the first floor of each of the other three sides.
 On the second floor, which hangs 15 in over the first, there are eleven rifle ports on the east and west sides, and fifteen on the north and south sides.
-There are two cannon ports on the first floor north and south sides.
+There are two cannon ports on the first floor north and south sides, but, for lack of funds, guns were never actually placed there.
 The interior has been modestly disturbed to install heating and plumbing, and to provide for museum displays.